Topl/brambl-cli/microsite/docs/how-tos/complex-tx.md

     value: 10000000
 ```

-A file to move the input from a single signature lock contract to multiple addresses would look like this:
+A file to move the input from a single signature lock template to multiple addresses would look like this:

 ```yaml
 network: private